espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Detector Stone.md

 During their journeys across the Gravelands, the Knights of Lastwall found several smoky, gemstone-like objects that knights refer to as _detector stones_.
 Some of the knights' Magaambyan allies believe the stones are _aeon stones_ corrupted by the same energies that corrupted the Gravelands, though they don't display the characteristic orbiting behavior of _aeon stones_ when invested.
 Despite the controversy, many knights use the stones for their ability to detect the presence of undead.

-While you have a _detector stone_ invested, it glows faintly when an undead creature is within 30 feet of you, unless the undead is [[Hidden]] or disguised with a Deception or Stealth result of 20 or higher.
+While you have a _detector stone_ invested, it glows faintly when an undead creature is within 30 feet of you, unless the undead is [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Hidden]] or disguised with a Deception or Stealth result of 20 or higher.
 An invested stone may be carried in a pocket, but some knights set them in necklaces, bracelets, or weapon hilts.

 * * *